Another version of this article by Christine Gelley was originally published by Farm and Dairy on January 5, 2017.

 |Relative Feed Value||77|

-According to the information from our hay sample and the recommendations from the National Research Council (NRC) for beef cows, we could expect this animal to eat about 21 lbs. of hay daily.
-This hay should be adequate for meeting the heifer’s energy needs for maintenance, but it will not meet her demands to gain the weight we want.
-We need to supplement with some high energy, high protein grain to reach our desired average daily gain (ADG).
+According to the information from our hay sample and the recommendations from the National Research Council for beef cows, we could expect this animal to eat about 21 lbs. of hay daily and gain 1.75 lb./day, coming in just short of our goal.
+This hay should be adequate for meeting the heifer’s energy needs as her main feedstuff.
+If we think it is worth the investment, supplementing with some high energy, high protein grain could help reach our desired average daily gain (ADG).

 Soybean meal has an average of about 44% CP.
-Supplementing 2 lbs. of soybean meal (a pelleted form will increase animal intake) and 6.5 lb. of whole shell corn will meet our ADG of 2 lb.
-Corn is about 9% CP, which is lower than the CP content of our hay, but TDN is greater at 88% and provides more calories per pound.
-Supplementing corn is beneficial because it provides more energy per pound of feed, which means more gain per day.
+Supplementing 1-2 lbs. of soybean meal (a pelleted form will increase animal intake) should provide the additional nutrition to reach our goal.
+Whole shell corn is about 9% CP, which is lower than the CP content of our hay.
+Unless we are concerned about our hay supply, supplementing corn may not be significantly beneficial.

 This was just one example of how a hay test can help with the development of livestock rations.
 Recommendations will vary depending on types of hay, time of year, animal species, stage of life, and production goals.
 With so much possible variation, every little bit of knowledge we can secure is helpful for developing production goals and expectations.